thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

     https://www.youtube.com/watch?v=vr0qNXmkUJ8&list=PLNhzc-Os3JK8ExayVzzoHVvP2c0-4_oqt
 contentColumnTitle: We love birthday parties and birthday parties love us!
 contentColumn: >-
-  We have hosted over 1000 happy birthday parties and we are continually striving to create the best experience possible for our guests.
+  At Sailing In Paradise, we are continually striving to create the best experience possible for our guests.

   We understand that you want your special day to be memorable, fun, relaxing